pingcap/tidb-operator/docs/setup.md

 ### Prepare local volumes

-See [operations guide in sig-storage-local-static-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md) which contains of preparing, setting up and cleaning up local volumes on the nodes.
+See the [operations guide in sig-storage-local-static-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md) which explains setup and cleanup of local volumes on the nodes.

 It also provides some [best practices](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/best-practices.md) in production.